Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/textframeformat/getcolumnspacing/_index.md

 ---
 title: getColumnSpacing
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/textframeformat/getcolumnspacing/
+url: /php-java/aspose.slides/textframeformat/getcolumnspacing/
 ---

-## getColumnSpacing()  function
+## getColumnSpacing()  method

  Returns or sets the space between text columns in the text area (in points).
 This should only apply when there is more than 1 column present.